Cornishman to take on gruelling cycle challenge for Marie Curie

-A Marie Curie staff member from Torpoint is undertaking a gruelling 2,200-mile invitation-only cycling challenge to raise money for the UK’s leading end of life charity.
+A Marie Curie staff member from Torpoint set off this week on a gruelling 2,200-mile invitation-only cycling challenge to raise money for the UK’s leading end of life charity.

-Matt Starling, 49, has been invited to be one of only 29 riders, starting in Cornwall, to be taking part in this year’s extended edition of the Pan Celtic Race.
+Matt Starling, 49, was invited to be one of only 29 riders, starting in Cornwall, to be taking part in this year’s extended edition of the Pan Celtic Race.
 This is the culmination of five years of races where each year has focused on each of the Celtic nations.

-Matt will cover an initial distance of approximately 750 miles.
-He will then cross to the Isle of Man where other invited riders will converge from their start locations in the other Celtic nations to join the additional riders, which altogether total about 500 from across the world, who will then take on the rest of the race opting for either a short 1,000m, or long 1,500m fixed route to the finish in Inverness.

 Kickstarting from Land’s End on June 29 and aiming to finish by July 16, Matt will not only be peddling his way across the UK but will also be roughing it as he goes.
 Race rules stipulate that riders can only take what they can carry on their bike, and for Matt this means a sleeping bag, which he’ll use in parks and bus shelters along the way.